How to Get Cron Job Failure Alerts in 2026

 Why doesn't my cron job send an email when it fails?

 Cron's MAILTO feature only sends email when a job produces output.
 If the job doesn't run at all (crontab cleared, crond stopped, server rebooted), there is no output, so no email.
-You need heartbeat monitoring to catch that case.
-Also verify that your server has a working MTA (sendmail, postfix, or msmtp) — most cloud VMs don't.
+Verify your server has a working MTA — most cloud VMs don't.

 What is the best way to get alerted when a cron job fails?

 Heartbeat monitoring catches all failure modes, including silent ones.
-Your job pings a URL on success; if the ping is missing, you get alerted via your preferred channel.
-It's the only method that detects jobs that never started, not just jobs that started and failed.
+Your job pings a URL on success; if the ping is missing, you get alerted.
+It's the only method that detects jobs that never started.